kerompa/getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data
 This repository is about the final course project on Coursera.
-This repo has readme.md, codebook.md, run_analysis.R, tidydata.csv.
+This repo has readme.md, codebook.md, run_analysis.R, tidydata.txt.
-The codebook describes the variables and the data in tidydata.csv.
+The codebook describes the variables and the data in tidydata.txt.
-Therefore, if you are not clear about the tidydata.csv, please refer the codebook.
+Therefore, if you are not clear about the tidydata.txt, please refer the codebook.

 # run_analysis.R
 This R file is for creating new tidy data set from the original one that you can get from